-There are 4 ways to order uniforms:
+There are 3 ways to order uniforms:

-- 1. In-store at the School Uniform Shop during trading hours; - 2.
-Via the "School Locker" App.
+- Via the "School Locker" App.
 This app is available to be downloaded via the App Store on your mobile device.
-Then search for Holy Spirit School Bray Park; - 3.
-Online via the School Locker Website: https://theschoollocker.com.au/schools/holy-spirit-school-bray-park; or - 4.
-By shopping in store at the School Locker Superstore at North Lakes which is located at Shop 9A 4 6 Burke Street, North Lakes.
+Then search for Holy Spirit School Bray Park; - Online via the School Locker website: https://theschoollocker.com.au/schools/holy-spirit-school-bray-park; or - By shopping in store at the School Locker Superstore at North Lakes which is located at Shop 9A 4 6 Burke Street, North Lakes.